On Screen Manitoba 2018-19 Board of Directors

 Rob Rowan, IATSE 856 (Co-Chair)

-Patrick Clement, Manito Média (Treasurer / Vice-Chair of Finance)
+Patrick Clément, Manito Média (Treasurer / Vice-Chair of Finance)

-Steven Foster, DGC Manitoba
+Steven Foster, DGC Manitoba (Secretary / Vice-Chair of Governance and Regulatory Affairs)

 Leslea Mair, Zoot Pictures (Vice-Chair of Government Relations and Regulatory Affairs)